TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 10/Luke 10.6.md

 ---

-And if a son of peace be there, your peace shall rest upon him: but if not, it shall turn to you again.
+If a son of peace is there, your peace will rest on him; but if not, it will return to you.